 When it comes to physical activity and exercise the general rule is the more you can achieve the better.
 Try not to overcompensate with your food intake if exercising.
 Yes you may find your appetite increases following activity but do not add additional items to your diet such as dessert because you have increased your activity levels.

-Remember, the less active you are the more changes will need to come through dietary means to improve your type 2 diabetes control but this can be difficult to achieve if you are sedentary.
+Remember, the less active you are the more changes will need to make in your diet to improve your type 2 diabetes control.
+However, this can be difficult to achieve if you are sedentary and can often feel restrictive.
+Therefore, a good level of exercise tends to make a diet much more enjoyable and sustainable.